flams/CouchDB-emily-tools/README.md

 A set of tools to manage and secure CouchDB from an Emily/Olives app.

-Changelog is available here: https://github.com/flams/CouchDB-emily-tools/blob/master/CHANGELOG.md
+##To install and use the library on the server side only:

-###To install and use the library on the server side:
+CouchDB-emily-tools requires Emily to work on the server side

 ```bash
 npm install emily couchdb-emily-tools